cdisc-org/DataExchange-ODM-LinkML/docs/AbsoluteTimingConstraint.md

     range: durationDatetime
   TimepointPostWindow:
     name: TimepointPostWindow
-    description: 'Specifies the amount of time after the TimepointTarget that the activity can be started. '
+    description: Specifies the amount of time after the TimepointTarget that the activity can be started.
     comments:
     - 'Optional